Siena Tuscany, Italy Travel Guide

 Purchase souvenirs directly from local artisans.
 Choose authentic, family-run trattorias.
 Engage in activities benefiting the community, like local cooking classes.

 Minimize waste.
 Carry a reusable water bottle.
-Dispose of waste properly using Italy's recycling system.
+Dispose of waste properly using Italy's system for recycling.

 Use public transport or walk.
 Support hotels or agriturismi that prove a commitment to sustainable practices.